ghv/SVMPrefs/README.md

 `SVMPrefs` is a command line tool that generates the code to read and write preferences based on the `SVM` data.

-The `SVM` name comes from the three main data records: Store, Variable, and Migrate.
+The `SVM` name comes from the three main data elements: Store, Variable, and Migrate.

 ## Why?